justinjiajia/cloud_security/labs/lab_4_new.md

 <br/>

-## Task 4: Log in as an IAM user
+## Task 4: Logging in as an IAM user

 1. Get back to the IAM console.
 Choose *Users* in the left navigation pane.
 Then choose *devuser*.

    <img width="800" src="https://github.com/user-attachments/assets/7b1310c6-8003-4e4b-bc03-8790491b8915" />

-2. Copy the *Console sign-in link*, open a new browser tab, and paste the url into the address bar.
+2. Copy the value of the *Console sign-in link* field.

+3. Keep open the current tab that hosts the session for the account root user.
+Open a new browser tab, and paste the URL you just copy into the address bar.
 Then hit Enter.

-3. Choose *Sign into new session* to proceed to the sign-in page
+4. Choose *Sign into new session* to proceed to the sign-in page

    <img width="600" src="https://github.com/user-attachments/assets/163bb537-f888-4994-9292-446e2f0bcacb" />

-3. Log in as the IAM user named `devuser`.
+5. Log in as the IAM user named `devuser`.

    <img width="400"   src="https://github.com/user-attachments/assets/000c0354-9772-49e7-8aa6-c0a9c77bfdbe" />